NastasiaMazur/LDA_NPRdataset/README.md

 # LDA_NPRdataset

-Applying Latent Dirichlet Allocation (LDA) to cluster a corpus of articles into topics without prior knowledge of their subjects.
+I simple project that applies Latent Dirichlet Allocation (LDA) to cluster a corpus of articles into topics without prior knowledge of their subjects.